officialgazette/big-picture/README.md

 ### What do these artifacts do?
 1. **The base system:** The base system handles all matters (at runtime) relating to the publication of publications, including the creation of a publication via forms or API, the depiction of the publications and their sealing, all search and subscription functions, etc. Note: The sources of the base system can not be made available here.
-2. **The publication configurator server:** The publication configuration server delivers the specific configurations per publication type.
+2. **The publication configuraton server:** The publication configuration server delivers the specific configurations per publication type.
 3. **The publication configurator:** The publication configurator is used for the basic configuration of the term catalog and client-specific configurations using a GUI.
 This tool has no direct technical connection to the publication configuration server, the exchange of the configs takes place via JSON files (s. "configuration files" below).
 4. **The configuration files:** The configuration files are primarily used as an exchange format between the publication configuration server and the publication configurator.
 There is a file for the terms catalog and a file for the tenant-specific publication type configuration.
 5. **The temporary file store:** The temporary file store (often somewhat misleading referred to as "the archive") ensures the persistence of publications beyond their expiration date.
 Long-term, legally binding archiving of publications should, however, take place in a long-term archive of the respective responsible tenant.